haydnv/tinychain/client/README.md

         tc.error.BadRequest("negative distance is not supported"))
 ```

 For the same reason, it's important to use type annotations in your Tinychain Python code.
 Otherwise, you and your users (and the Tinychain client itself) won't know the return types of your methods!
-Without the type annotation in `meters: tc.Number` above, the argument `meters` would be of type `IdRef` and would not support operators like `*` or `>`.
+Without the type annotation in `meters: tc.Number` above, the argument `meters` would just be a `Value` and would not support operators like `*` or `>`.

 It's also important to keep in mind that Tinychain by default resolves all dependencies concurrently, and does not resolve unused dependencies.
 Consider this function: